 Can I request the removal of specific data with DeleteMe and Optery?

-Yes, both DeleteMe and Optery let you request the removal of specific data, and both offer unlimited requests.
+Yes, both DeleteMe and Optery let you request the removal of specific data and offer unlimited requests

 What are the pricing options for DeleteMe and Optery?

-DeleteMe starts at $103.20 per year, while Optery offers more budget-friendly options, starting at just $3.99/month.
+DeleteMe kicks off at $10.75/month for the yearly subscription, while Optery offers more budget-friendly options, starting at just $3.25/month.
 Plus, Optery has a free plan with self-service opt-outs if you’re up for some DIY privacy protection.
+While Optery is cheaper, to get full use of the service, you’ll have to sign up for higher-tiered plans.

 Leave a Reply